KrisChe8/event_board/event_board/README.md

 - **Authentication**: Users can sign in via Google Authentication.
 - **Google Calendar Integration**: Participants can easily add events to their Google Calendar.
-- **Business Users**:
+- **Stripe Payments**: Users can buy tickets.

+### Business Users:

-  - Add and manage corporate events.
+- Create and manage corporate events.
 - View both corporate (internal) and foreign (external API) events.
 - Create new events by filling out a form.
 All fields are required except the image URL, which defaults if not provided.
 - Error handling for incomplete form submissions.
 - Manage "My Events" by editing or deleting them.

-- **Community Members/Participants**:
+### Community Members/Participants:

 - Browse corporate and foreign events.
 - View detailed event cards by clicking on the event title.
 - Add events to their Google Calendar with a single click.
+- **Purchase tickets** for paid events using credit/debit cards via Stripe integration.
 - Sort events by last added, event date, or event name.
 - Track events they've signed up for, with the option to hide past events or show attended ones.

 ## Prerequisites